Dockerize! Lest you forget

 2017-02-26-dockerize!-lest-you-forget.markdown

 I host quite a few sideprojects on my VPS.
-They range from static Jekyll sites (like this one) to large web applications.
+They range from static Jekyll sites (like this one) to large web applications .
 There’s even some wordpress hiding in a corner, disgraced and neglected.

-Docker to the rescue
+Docker to the look of “Sedona huh?

 If you’re like me, and you don’t write a ton of documentation, these are the kinds of things that can really bite you in the ass in the future when you have to modify or redeploy something.

-It’s all just a container away.
+It’s all just a crazy fast thumbnailer.